ItemList metadata for Recipe Roundup posts

 Take note that you might not want to add this metadata on a page that already has regular recipe metadata.
 This is possible by enabling "No metadata when there is recipe metadata" on the WP Recipe Maker > Settings > Recipe Roundup page.

-This template can be changed on the WP Recipe Maker > Settings > Recipe Roundup page:
+You can find all roundup lists on the WP Recipe Maker > Manage > Roundup Lists > Lists page:

 This will add a placeholder to your content and requires you to select a recipe as the next step: